Pokecord-Official/Pokecord-Guide/strategies/earning.md

 Last vote rewards can be viewed by using the `/profile` command.
 :::

+## Market

+The [market](../commands/market.html) allows users to sell eligible pokemon to the bot or to other players.
+This is not only one of the easier methods to earn pokecoins but also an easy way to level up your existing pokemon as some pokemon can be exchanged for [Rare Candies](https://bulbapedia.bulbagarden.net/wiki/Rare_Candy).

 ## Badges

 Completing achievements and earning badges is the best way to earn a lot of pokecoins very quickly.
 More information about badges can be found in the [badges](/strategies/badges.html) section.